 If, in the course of the adventure (regardless of success or failure in delivering Stedman's information) the group actively implicates Riverview, they will be causing that community grievous harm.
 Chicago will almost certainly pull their licenses to trade, which will be the ruin of the whole Riverview structure.
 Although Douglass would always stand behind his own people, and so would not sacrifice them to save his licenses, the newcomers who contributed to this calamity would not find a very warm welcome, and the situation in the valley as a whole would heat up even more through suspicion and distrust.
-Remember that Riverview's whole position was founded on their good faith, and Riverview is a much-respected institution.
-Douglass often gets involved in shady operations, but discretion has always been maintained and failure now would be extremely unpleasant for all those concerned.
+Remember that Riverview is a much-respected institution.
+Douglass been maintained and failure now would be extremely unpleasant for all those concerned.